Time Out says

 Slavishly faithful to the book's subplots but stuck in a two-and-a-half-hour brood, the film version never takes wing.

-Baby Driver’s Ansel Elgort, never persuasive as a tortured soul, brings us into the character of Theodore Decker, who, at age 13, survived an explosion in the Metropolitan Museum of Art that claimed the life of his mother.
-Quaking from PTSD and rootlessness, young Theo (Wonderstruck’s Oakes Fegley, squinty but an improvement on Elgort) finds himself harbored by a Waspy, wealthy Upper East Side family, the Barbours, and their concerned, saintly matriarch (Nicole Kidman, touching in the film’s most effective turn).
-But just as that situation seems to be tipping toward permanence, Theo’s estranged alcoholic dad (a cartoonish Luke Wilson) and his trashy girlfriend (Sarah Paulson) show up unannounced and whisk the boy off to a mostly foreclosed prefab development in suburban Las Vegas, where things go south.
+Ansel Elgort, never persuasive as a tortured soul, brings us into the character of Theodore Decker, survivor of an explosion in the Metropolitan Museum of Art that claimed the life of his mother.
+Enduring PTSD and rootlessness, his younger self (played by Oakes Fegley) is harboured by a wealthy Upper East Side family and their concerned matriarch (Nicole Kidman, the film’s standout turn).
+But just as that situation seems to be tipping toward permanence, Theo’s estranged alcoholic dad (a cartoonish Luke Wilson) and his trashy girlfriend (Sarah Paulson) show up unannounced and whisk the boy off to suburban Las Vegas, where things soon go south.

 Cast and crew